Applelo/vite-plugin-inject-preload/README.md

   You can also add/override any attributes you want to use (but not the `rel="preload"` attribute).
 * injectTo (optional): By default, the preload links are injected with the `'head-prepend'` options.
 But you can pass `'head'` if you need it.

-With the full options usage, you can make something like this :
+With the full options usage, you can do something like this :

 ```js
 // vite.config.js / vite.config.ts